vuejs/language-tools/README.md

 ### Hybrid mode configuration (Requires `@vue/language-server` version `^2.0.0`)

 Note: The "Take Over" mode has been discontinued.
 Instead, a new "Hybrid" mode has been introduced.
-In this mode, the Vue Language Server exclusively manages the template section.
+In this mode, the Vue Language Server exclusively manages the CSS/HTML sections.
 As a result, you must run `@vue/language-server` in conjunction with a TypeScript server that employs `@vue/typescript-plugin`.
 Below is a streamlined configuration for Neovim's LSP, updated to accommodate the language server following the upgrade to version `2.0.0`.

 ```lua
 -- If you are using mason.nvim, you can get the ts_plugin_path like this